Town Meeting — May 20, 2026

 Topics discussed

-A citizen petition proposed adding a recall mechanism to the town charter, allowing voters to remove elected officials via a signature-backed process and subsequent election.
+A proposal to add a recall mechanism to the town charter to allow voters to remove elected officials.

-A discussion and vote regarding a motion to increase the required voter turnout percentage for a recall election from 10% to 20%.
+A motion to increase the required voter turnout percentage for a recall election from 10% to 20%.

-A procedural motion to end debate and amendments on Article 3 to move immediately to a vote.
+A procedural motion to end debate and amendments to proceed immediately to a vote on Article 3.

 Controversy & dissent